Calendula

 Allergic Reactions

 The most common concern with calendula is allergic reactions.
-This herb belongs to the Asteraceae family, which means people with allergies to ragweed, chrysanthemums, marigolds, or daisies may also react to calendula.
-Cross-reactivity within this plant family is well-documented, so extra caution is needed if you have known sensitivities.
+This herb belongs to the Asteraceae family.
+People with allergies to ragweed, chrysanthemums, marigolds, or daisies may also react to calendula.
+Cross-reactivity within this plant family is well-documented, so extra caution is needed if you have known sensitivities.1

 Common allergic symptoms include: